Read advice and experience of others in the Tihoi Knowledge Sharing Guide here

 After Tihoi

-While your child has been used to rising at 6:00 am each day and cooking on a wood stove, there is no need to recreate this experience when he arrives home.
-But here are a few ideas to continue the momentum of the new habits formed from your child’s experience at Tihoi.
+There is no need to recreate the experience for your child returns home by waking at 6.00 am and cooking on a wood stove.
+However, there are a few ideas to continue the momentum of the new habits formed from your child’s experience at Tihoi.
 Remember, keeping things simple is important.